Automating-GIS-processes/Lesson-7-Automating-Raster-Data-Processing/hits-exercise-7.md

 ####MERGING FILES AND REDUCING THE OUTPUT RESOLUTION

-You might have noticed that the input data is projected in WGS84.
+- **Output resolution:** You might have noticed that the input data is projected in WGS84.
 Consequently the units of the input files are in decimal degrees.
-1km at the equator equals approximately 0.0083 decimal degrees and you can use this as the output resolution.
+We want to store the output with a cell size of ~1km x 1km wich equals approximately to  0.0083 decimal degrees (at the equator).

-In order to merge files with gdalwarp you need to list all input files after calling the name of the tool.
+- In order to merge files with gdalwarp you need to list all input files after calling the name of the tool.

+Here is an example syntax for gdalwarp:

 `gdalwarp forestlayer1.tif forestlayer2.tif -tr 0.0083 0.0083 mergedForest.tif`